3 Best Bayou Swamp Tours in Louisiana

 - Take a light jacket.
 It might be a little windy on the airboat swamp tour.

-- Sun protection is important.
+- Sun protection is essential.
 So, take a sun hat, sunscreen, and sunglasses.

-- If there are mosquitoes in a given season, a repellent may be useful.
+- If mosquitoes are in a given season, a repellent may be useful.
 Mosquitoes are usually not a nuisance during the day.
 If you want to use a bug spray, remember to do it before boarding the boat.
 We often use Mosquito Wipes.

 - Camera.
 There are endless photo opportunities on the bayou swamp tours in Louisiana.
 If you want to capture wildlife, bring a camera or smartphone.